Unknown Unrealized Unbroken

 As I finish the Macadamia nut cookie I grabbed earlier for dessert, I chuckle at myself.
 If only my childhood friends could see me now.
 Too bad many of them are dead or in prison.
 Columbia University is an incredible school.
 Alas, what might’ve been will never be for me.
 I sincerely wish everyone here who graduated the very best.
 They have no idea how good they have it.
 As celebrations quiet and the event concludes, I leave with renewed vigor.
 I’ve come a long way.
 And the thirst for more hasn’t diminished.
 It still burns within me.
 Just like you.

 What has become a beautiful haunting is a song Lin-Manuel Miranda created with Nas, Dave East and Aloe Blacc called, Wrote My Way Out.
 It speaks to my soul more than I care to admit.
 I feel writing is all I have.
 It’s what has sustained me through the long night.
 The song’s message is strong and clear.
 Though Lin-Manuel eventually unfollowed me on Twitter, I understand why.
 People love rooting for the feel-good success story, or the underdog when they know they’re going to win.
-I admittedly move with a New York edge.
+I move through life with a New York edge.
 Not exactly pop-friendly.

 Recently, a friend of mine sent me an article about Junot Diaz’s (An award-winning Dominican author) life, thinking I might find it interesting.
 I didn’t.
 I found it boring and his work overrated.
 I was surrounded by assholes like him growing up.
 He isn’t original, he’s a dime a dozen around these parts.
 What I find inspirational are people who fight, love and sacrifice for the edification of good against all odds.
 But if someone like Junot can “write his way out” so can I. There’s no excuse or curse that I haven’t endured, and there will be no breaks.
 You shouldn’t expect any either.
 Especially if you lack the critical essentials needed just to even have a standing chance like myself.